skorokithakis/harbormaster/README.md

 Harbormaster only ever writes to the working directory you specify, and nowhere else.
 All the data for each Compose app is under `<workdir>/data/<appname>`, so you can easily back up the entire data directory in one go.

+**WARNING:** Make sure the Compose config in each of the repos does not use `container_name`, otherwise Harbormaster might not always be able to terminate your apps when necessary.

 Handling data directories